-NEMA is currently seeking candidates for the position of Accounting Manager.
-This position involves supervising four staff members (accounts receivable specialist, accounts payable specialist, a staff accountant and an accountant).
-This position will also entail implementing accounting policies and procedures; preparing monthly journal entries; analyzing and reconciling general ledger accounts; preparing monthly financial statements; preparing monthly bank reconciliations for six bank accounts; planning, scheduling and supervising the annual and A-133 audits; preparing NEMA's monthly tax filings; reviewing expenditures; supervising billings; monitoring receivables and preparing grant filings.
-In addition, this position also processes payroll through ADP Workforce Now.
+NEMA is currently seeking candidates for the position of Director of Accounting.
+This appointment involves supervising up to four departmental staff positions.
+Primary requirements of the position include: analyzing and reporting financial results and variance analyses (e.g. actual to budget to projected results), cash flow forecasting, implementing accounting policies and procedures (e.g. controls), preparing certain monthly journal entries, analyzing and reconciling select general ledger accounts, preparing monthly financial statements, preparing monthly bank reconciliations, planning, scheduling and supervising the annual financial, 401(K), and A-133 audits, preparing NEMA's monthly tax filings, reviewing expenditures and billings, monitoring dues receivable, and preparing grant filings.
+In addition, this position also processes payroll through ADP’s Workforce Now and Human Resource Benefits modules.

 The incumbent will report to the CFO.